sajdakk/WDPAI/README.md

 ### Installation

-To get started, download Docker and run the following commands: "docker-compose build" followed by "docker-compose up".
-Once completed, open "http://localhost:8080/" in your browser.
+To get started, download Docker and run the following commands: `docker-compose build` followed by `docker-compose up`.
+Once completed, open http://localhost:8080/ in your browser.

 ## Features